jotorren/microservices-transactions-tcc/README.md

-11) Once the Composite Service ends calling Domain Services and processing their responses, it invokes the `commit()` method on the Coordinator  (`TccRestCoordinator`)
+[11] Once the Composite Service ends calling Domain Services and processing their responses, it invokes the `commit()` method on the Coordinator  (`TccRestCoordinator`)

-12) The coordinator sends a PUT request to the confirm URI of the TCC Service, including the Composite Transaction data as the request content
+[12] The coordinator sends a PUT request to the confirm URI of the TCC Service, including the Composite Transaction data as the request content

-13) The TCC Service iterates over the transaction participants list and, for each of them, sends a PUT request to their respective TCC confirm URI (computed during the Composite Transaction creation)
+[13] The TCC Service iterates over the transaction participants list and, for each of them, sends a PUT request to their respective TCC confirm URI (computed during the Composite Transaction creation)

-14) When a Domain Service receives the confirm call, it extracts the transaction partial id from the URI
+[14] When a Domain Service receives the confirm call, it extracts the transaction partial id from the URI

 ```java
 public void confirm(@PathParam("txid") String txid)
 ```

-15) Uses the  `CompositeTransactionManager` instance provided by the Spring container to get all the Commands "enlisted" in that  partial transaction
+[15] Uses the  `CompositeTransactionManager` instance provided by the Spring container to get all the Commands "enlisted" in that  partial transaction

-16) Asks Spring container to return a **NEW** instance of a `DAO` with an *unsynchronized* `EntityManager` injected into it.
+[16] Asks Spring container to return a **NEW** instance of a `DAO` with an *unsynchronized* `EntityManager` injected into it.

-17) Invokes the `apply()` method on the `DAO` to translate Commands to persistence operations.
+[17] Invokes the `apply()` method on the `DAO` to translate Commands to persistence operations.
 Because of we're applying already persisted commands, we must "disable" the JPA global entity listener.
 This can be easily done by ensuring the `ThreadLocal` variable with the partial id has not been defined.

-18) Forces the `DAO` to join a `LOCAL/JTA` transaction, and thus all persistence operations are applied to the underlying repository.
+[18] Forces the `DAO` to join a `LOCAL/JTA` transaction, and thus all persistence operations are applied to the underlying repository.

-19) When a confirm call from a Domain Service fails a 404 response is returned.
+[19] When a confirm call from a Domain Service fails a 404 response is returned.
 Once the TCC Service receives it, the confirmation process is stopped and a 409 response is sent to the Coordinator who in turn propagates that value to the Composite Service.

-20) If all confirm calls succeed (all return 204) the TCC Service also responds with a 204 to the Coordinator who in turn propagates that value to the Composite Service.
+[20] If all confirm calls succeed (all return 204) the TCC Service also responds with a 204 to the Coordinator who in turn propagates that value to the Composite Service.

-The *Cancel* branch is very similar to the latest:
+And finally the *Cancel* branch:

-11) If Composite Service detects some error condition, it can abort the Composite Transaction by invoking the `rollback()` method on the Coordinator  (`TccRestCoordinator`)
+[11] If Composite Service detects some error condition, it can abort the Composite Transaction by invoking the `rollback()` method on the Coordinator  (`TccRestCoordinator`)

-12) The coordinator sends a PUT request to the cancel URI of the TCC Service, including the Composite Transaction data as the request content
+[12] The coordinator sends a PUT request to the cancel URI of the TCC Service, including the Composite Transaction data as the request content

-13) The TCC Service iterates over the transaction participants list and, for each of them, sends a PUT request to their respective TCC cancel URI (computed during the Composite Transaction creation)
+[13] The TCC Service iterates over the transaction participants list and, for each of them, sends a PUT request to their respective TCC cancel URI (computed during the Composite Transaction creation)

-14) When a Domain Service receives the cancel call, it extracts the transaction partial id from the URI
+[14] When a Domain Service receives the cancel call, it extracts the transaction partial id from the URI

 ```java
 public void cancel(@PathParam("txid") String txid)
 ```

-15) In the current implementation the Domain Service does nothing.
+[15] In the current implementation the Domain Service does nothing.
 Perhaps a valid action could be to "close" the partial transaction (when using the Kafka-based implementation of the  `CompositeTransactionManager` that could trigger the topic removal)

-16) When a cancel call from a Domain Service fails a 404 response is returned.
+[16] When a cancel call from a Domain Service fails a 404 response is returned.
 Once the TCC Service receives it, a log trace is written and the cancellation process goes on.
 When the last call finishes, the TCC Service returns a 204 response to the Coordinator who in turn propagates that value to the Composite Service.

-17) If all cancel calls succeed (all return 204) the TCC Service also responds with a 204 to the Coordinator who in turn propagates that value to the Composite Service.
+[17] If all cancel calls succeed (all return 204) the TCC Service also responds with a 204 to the Coordinator who in turn propagates that value to the Composite Service.